 Try This Galaxy Vegan Fondue Dip that Even Picky Eaters Will Like Let’s make a simple 3 ingredient galaxy vegan fondue dip that you have at any upcoming event that replaces the dairy-rich one you may have had in the past.
 You can add additional flavors and spices like thyme, ginger, mustard, salt, pepper, or…

-In our kitchen, we don’t strive for perfection, we aim for nourishment that can sustain us for the work we feel called to do while on this planet.
-That includes thinking about sustainability, buying local, and creating food seasonally.
+In our kitchen, we don’t strive for perfection; we aim for nourishment that can sustain us for the work we feel called to do while on this planet.
+That includes considering sustainability, buying local, and sourcing food seasonally.
 Planning parties when you have all sorts of different food preferences present.
-Its definitely a journey to find what tastes good and appeals to others however with experimentation, it can be done.
+It’s a journey to find what tastes good and appeals to others; however, with experimentation, it’s achievable.

 ** Please note that due to formatting, the recipe list is not visible on mobile devices.